SkypLabs/packagecore/doc/04_yaml.md

         The commands to execute in order to test that the package is correct.
         These commands will be executed after the built package has been installed inside of a fresh container.
+The package itself will also be available inside of the container, pointed to by the `${BP_PACKAGE_FILE}` variable.
 You can check to make sure files got installed in the correct locations:

         ```